Could your hairdryer be affecting your health?

 Hairdryers emit shockingly high levels of electromagnetic pollution and have been shown in research to pose a real threat to the health of hairdressers.
 I replaced the hair dryers in my salon with low EMF shielded dryers.
-These are made by two companies (FHI & Ego) but are sadly not widely used in the UK.
-The reason that a normal hair dryer poses such a health risk is not simply the high levels of emissions but also because it is usually positioned at head or chest height.
+The reason that a normal hair dryer poses such a health risk is not simply the high levels of emissions but also because it is usually positioned at head or chest height for use.

 Another simple way to reduce our exposure is to deselect the wireless option when we are carrying a mobile and hold it away from the head when making or receiving calls, as this is when a mobile gives of the most emissions and the further away from sensitive body areas the lower the effect on our health.